ooni/docs/src/content/docs/backend/06-infrastructure.md

 ### Creating new playbooks runbook
 This runbook describe how to add new runbooks or modify existing runbooks to support new hosts.

-When adding a new host to an existing group, if no customization is required it is enough to modify `inventory.yml` and insert the hostname in the same locations as its peers.
+When adding a new host to an existing group, if no customization is required it is enough to modify `inventory` and insert the hostname in the same locations as its peers.

 If the host requires small customization e.g. a different configuration file for the <<comp:api>>:

-1. add the hostname to `inventory.yml` as described above
+1. add the hostname to `inventory` as described above
 2. create "custom" blocks in `tasks/main.yml` to adapt the deployment steps to the new host using the `when:` syntax.

 For an example see: <https://github.com/ooni/sysadmin/blob/adb22576791baae046827c79e99b71fc825caae0/ansible/roles/ooni-backend/tasks/main.yml#L65>